Scouts Hereford & Worcester declare a Climate & Ecological Emergency. Find out more... HERE

 The term of office is initially for 3 years and this can be extended for a further 2 terms up to a maximum period of 9 years.

-Trustees are required to complete some mandatory learning to support them in their new role within 180 days from appointment.
-This is delivered digitally.
+Trustees are required to complete some mandatory learning to support them in their new role.
+This is delivered digitally and must be completed within 180 days of starting.
 As part of the Scout vetting process a DBS check and charity trustee eligibility will be carried out.